Why you shouldn’t store files on Google Photos

 Do you really want a company known for data mining to have your personal details, know how your face looks, and know where you were last summer?
 Probably not.
 Reduce how much Google knows about you and look for an alternative that won’t exploit your data.

-Some of these alternative apps might offer you encrypted storage, while others have extra features like online photo editing, sharing, simple photo management or just a neat-looking gallery.
-To help you choose, we gathered and reviewed 8 photo storage apps that care about your privacy more than Google does.
+To help you choose, we gathered and reviewed a few photo storage apps that care about your privacy more than Google does.

 (Web, self-hosted, iOS and Android)

-You can opt for cloud-based Piwigo, which offers end-to-end encryption, or you can host Piwigo yourself if you have the technical knowledge to do so.
-It’s also good to know that it runs on open-source software, which means that anyone can have a peek at its code and look for any vulnerabilities.
+You can opt for cloud-based Piwigo, which offers end-to-end encryption, or you can host Piwigo yourself if you have the know-how.
+Piwigo also runs on open-source software, which means that anyone can have a peek at its code and look for any vulnerabilities.

 (iOS and Android)

-If Google uses machine learning to organize your photos into albums and make them searchable, then this app leaves it all up to you.
-Going through thousands of pictures, deleting them and putting them in the right folders might sound tedious, but not when you get to do it in a Tinderlike manner.
+This app foregoes Google machine learning to allow flexibility and customization.
+Going through thousands of pictures, deleting them and putting them in the right folders might sound tedious, but not when you get to do it in a Tinder-like manner.

 (iOS and Android)

 The app collects some non-personally identifiable data to improve their service.
-However, all third parties they work with comply with GDPR rules and regulations, so you can be confident that none of your data will be collected or used without your consent.
+However, all third parties they work with comply with GDPR rules and regulations, no need to fear any data hoarding.

-This Android-only app is a great photo gallery alternative to those who want to stop using the Google Photos app installed on their devices by default.
-It has a nice interface and is much easier to navigate.
-It will automatically organize your photos by date and location, and you will even have a calendar view to see how many images you’ve taken on a specific day or a month.
+This Android-only app is a great photo gallery alternative to those who want to stop using the default Google Photos app.
+It has a nice interface and is simple to navigate.
+It will automatically organize your photos by date and location, and has a calendar view to see how many images you’ve taken on a specific day or a month.

 Piktures is free to use and supports photos, videos, and GIFs.
 However, if you want to take advantage of extra features like automatic syncing to Dropbox or want to create a secure PIN-protected drive, you might consider subscribing to their Premium service.